geo-tales/geo-tales-mobile/README.md

   the selected choice.

 `type: "navigate"`

+Directs the player to another location.
+By default, this screen shows an arrow pointing in the direction of the location and the distance in meters.
+It can optionally change the background color with warmer colors indicating being closer to the location.
+The compass arrow and the distance can be hidden to only show the background color.

 - `location`: The ID of the location to navigate to.
 - `options`: Optional object with these optional properties: